Baddapple/bootstrap-admin/README.md

-# Bootstrap CMS
+# Bootstrap Admin

-An admin template for Twitter Bootstrap 3
+A backend template for Twitter Bootstrap 3